NanShang126/BetterHudwiki-chinese/FAQ.md

-## "/hud reload" does not move the y-coordinate.
+## try "/hud reload" does not move the y coordinate.

-A. will also need to reapply the resourcepack.
+will also need to reapply the resourcepack.

-## if the bossbar for enderdragon or wither pops up, the hud is out of alignment.

-config.yml `merge-boss-bar: false`. this is a specialized bossbar and cannot be resolved.

 ## hud doesn't appear